Abuna Aregawi

-Tradition holds that Abuna Aregawi founded the monastery Debre Damo in Tigray Region of Ethiopia, which is said to have been commissioned by Emperor Gebre Mesqel of Axum.
+Tradition holds that Abuna Aregawi founded the monastery of Debre Damo in Tigray Region of Ethiopia, which is said to have been commissioned by Emperor Gebre Meskel of Axum.

 Biography

 He is one of the Nine Saints of the Ethiopian Orthodox Church.
 These learned monks came from various parts of the Roman Empire to escape persecution after the Council of Chalcedon (451).
 Once in Ethiopia, they revitalized Christianity in Ethiopia, and to whom the Ge'ez version of the New Testament is attributed.
 Besides Abba Aregawi, the Nine Saints included Abba Aftsé, Abba 'Aléf, Abba Gärima, Abba Guba, Abba Liqanos, Abba Pantelewon, Abba Sehma, and Abba Yäm'ata (Yemata).

-Aregawi was a disciple of the famous Coptic monk Pachomius the Great who is regarded a founder of Cenobitic Monasticism.
+Aregawi was a disciple of the famous Coptic monk Pachomius the Great who is regarded a founder as Cenobitic Monasticism.

 After spending twelve years at the court of king Ella Amida of Axum, he set out with his companion, the nun Edna, to found Debre Damo.
 Later in his life, king Kaleb is said to have sought his advice before setting out to south Arabia against the Jewish king Dhu Nuwas.